NexPlayer/Unreal-SDK/basic/set-up.md

 ![](../assets/basic/setup6.png)

 - After restarting the Unreal Engine Editor, the plugin will be included in the project.
-The plugin resources can be accessible pressing Content Browser → View Options and checking “Show Engine Content” or “Show Plugin Content”, depending if NexPlayer was downloaded from the UE Marketplace or not:
+The plugin resources can be accessible pressing Content Browser → View Options and checking “Show Engine Content” or “Show Plugin Content”, depending if NexPlayer™ was downloaded from the UE Marketplace or not:

 ![](../assets/basic/setup7.png)